 “Fine.”
 I used my free hand to pull my zipper down as well, and we went about our business.

-“Watch out for splash-back!’”
-He grinned and he swiveled his stream to cross mine, pretending to aim for my boots.
+“Watch out for splash-back!'”
+He grinned and aimed his stream to cross mine, aiming for my boots.

 “There.”
 He pointed to a fissure running from ceiling to floor, about a foot-and-a-half wide.
 Definitely tall and wide enough for us to continue. “... for nothing,” I silently added, rolling my eyes upward again.

-Delancy squeezed into the fissure sideways.
+Delaney squeezed into the fissure sideways, which seemed to give some extra room.
 I mimicked him and tried not to think about how much rock and earth were on top of and around us.
-It felt to me like the fissure was narrowing as we moved forward, but Delancy kept going.
+It felt to me like the fissure was narrowing as we moved forward, but Delaney kept going.
 When I felt rock scrape the top of my head, I knew it was getting shorter at least.
-After a few minutes, Delancy stopped.
+After a few minutes, Delaney stopped.

 “Cool,” he muttered.

 “Just follow me.”
 He squatted down and sort of duck-walked sideways.
 I played my light where his head had been a second before, and saw tan wavy rock that looked a little wet.
-I angled the light down, and saw an opening and Delancy’s hand reaching for me to follow.
-I squatted.
-He grabbed my hand and that warm knot returned.
-I duck-walked sideways after him.
+I angled the light down, and saw an opening and Delaney's hand motioning for me to follow.
+I squatted, and duck walked sideways after him.

 We were in a larger room.
-The ceiling was probably ten or twelve feet high, and our flashlights couldn’t hit the far wall.
-There was water dripping, the sound of it hitting the floor rhythmic, almost a drumbeat.
-Delancy took a step forward, and I went to follow him.
+The ceiling was probably ten or twelve feet high, and our flashlights couldn't hit the far wall of the room.
+There was water dripping.
+Delaney took a step forward, and I went to follow him.

-I hit a slick spot on the floor.
-My feet went forward and my torso back and I landed hard.
-The air went out of me in a rush.
-Somehow, I didn’t hit my head, but my shoulder started throbbing immediately.
+I hit a slick spot on the floor, my feet went forward and my torso back.
+I landed hard and the air went out of me in a rush.
+Somehow, I didn't hit my head, but my shoulder started throbbing immediately.
 My flashlight rapped against the rock and sputtered down to a weak thin glow that barely reached my feet.
-I could feel the wetness of the cave floor seeping through my jeans even though they were winter-lined, and the sting of dirty water into the cuts hitting the hard rock had opened on my palms.
+I could feel the wetness of the cave floor seeping through my jeans even though they were winter-lined, and the sting of dirty water into the cuts from my hands hitting the hard rock.

 “You alright?”
-Delancy was squatting next to me.
+Delaney was squatting next to me.